BuildOnViction/docs/docs/wp-and-research/privacy.md

 The envelope's content can't be changed by any means, and the message does not leak any information.

-In Fanxipang, a Pederson commitment C to a number `f` is defined as follows:
+In TomoP, a Pederson commitment C to a number `f` is defined as follows:

 ```C = m*G + f*H```